nerves-project/nerves/docs/Systems.md

 If you have ever used Buildroot before, this will look familiar to you.
-You can now start adding packages, configuring the kernel, etc. to configure BuildRoot packages you can: `make menuconfig` to configure the Linux Kernel: `make linux-menuconfig` to configure Buildroot's busybox: `make busybod-menuconfig`
+You can now start adding packages, configuring the kernel, etc. to configure BuildRoot packages you can: `make menuconfig` to configure the Linux Kernel: `make linux-menuconfig` to configure Buildroot's busybox: `make busybox-menuconfig`

 and then if you want to save these configurations, there are similar commands: to save buildroot config: `make savedefconfig`